-Here at Mountainfeet in Marsden the owner, Si Taylor, takes a pride in customer service and in particular footwear fitting.
+At Mountainfeet in Marsden the owner, Si Taylor, took a pride in customer service and in particular footwear fitting.
 It’s becoming increasingly hard to get the right kind of attention needed when purchasing walking, climbing and running footwear and he has aimed to help reverse that trend and give a service that he know the superstores can’t offer.
-Si has years of footwear fitting experience and just as importantly, has studied foot health and biomechanics so that he has an expert understanding of the complex issues that allows him to provide individual customers with the correct footwear solution for their varied foot types and lifestyles.
+Si has years of footwear fitting experience and just as importantly, has studied foot health subjects and biomechanics so that he has an expert understanding of the complex issues that allowed him to provide individual customers with the correct footwear solution for their varied foot types and lifestyles.

 People are still being sold footwear by shops who operate much as they have done for the last twenty or thirty years and haven’t evolved in expertise or knowledge.
 Surely, a customer buying technical footwear deserves to be served someone who knows as much about lower limb anatomy and biomechanics as they do about footwear?
-Si feels that way for sure and offers expertise based on experience, medical study and knowledge of the sports Mountainfeet sell footwear for.
+Si felt that way for sure and offered expertise based on experience, medical study and knowledge of the sports Mountainfeet sold footwear for.

 Unsupportive and ill fitting footwear can easily cause extra fatigue or injury and often result in inflammation or blisters that ruin a good days sport.
 Luckily, most folk don’t begrudge spending both time and money on their feet and the results can be almost life changing, particularly for those who have been inadvertently wearing badly fitting, unsupportive shoes and boots for years.

 A significant number of people have feet which suffer some form of musculoskeletal problem, resulting in major or minor issues when walking and running.
 Additionally, the natural ageing process contributes to ongoing alteration of foot function and structure.
 That’s why it’s vital to buy boots and shoes from shops whose staff understand the biomechanical workings of the foot and can fit and customise boots competently.
-The first part of Mountainfeet’s footwear fitting process involves a chat and a simple functional assessment which can spot potential or existing problems a customer might have.
-To keep professional levels high, Si devotes time to interacting with podiatrists and updating his knowledge so he can make expert judgments as to a customers needs based on the many variables involved.
+The first part of Mountainfeet’s footwear fitting process involved a chat and a simple functional assessment which could spot potential or existing problems a customer might have had.
+To keep professional levels high, Si devoted time to interacting with podiatrists and updating his knowledge so he could make expert judgments as to a customers needs based on the many variables involved.
 Si is also a qualified member of the Society of Shoe Fitters (MSSF).

-If you visit Mountainfeet then please remember that what you think is your normal shoe size is only a rough starting point.
+Please remember that what you think is your normal shoe size is only a rough starting point.
 The ‘last’ (foot shape) used by different manufacturers to build their boots varies greatly and you could well be a size 10 in one boot and a size 11 in another.
-Your foot will be measured on a ‘Brannock Device‘ which is also a valuable diagnostic tool which helps gauge the shape and volume of your foot.
-You’ll generally be measured both sitting and standing so an assessment can be made of the way your feet and lower limbs function under loading.
+Your foot should be measured on a ‘Brannock Device‘ which is also a valuable diagnostic tool which helps gauge the shape and volume of your foot.
+You should be measured both sitting and standing so an assessment can be made of the way your feet and lower limbs function under loading.
 At the end of the day it’s the fit that matters, not the numerical size.

 It’s recommended that once you’ve found a boot that has a good fit and seems to suit you, leave it on one foot and try further models on the other foot.
 You’ll immediately know whether another product is going to be more suitable.
-Despite the fact that there are many different models of footwear in the shop, don’t be surprised if you are guided fairly quickly to just two or three that are uniquely suited to your feet.
+Despite the fact that there are many different models of footwear in a specialist shop such as ours was, you shouldn’t be surprised if you are guided fairly quickly to just two or three that are uniquely suited to your feet.

 Remember, a boot that’s a tiny bit too big is often capable of being modified to fit but a boot that’s too small will usually ALWAYS be too small.
 If you’re unsure between two sizes you should usually go for the bigger one – it can always be snugged up in the future with special volume adjusters.
 According to leading podiatrists, 90% of patients wear shoes that are too small and many customers are surprised when they’re told that they need a bigger shoe or boot than they’ve previously been used to.
-Having said that, Mountainfeet has equipment that can stretch existing shoes and boots to accommodate particular areas of difficulties such as bunions.
+Having said that, a specialist footwear shop should have equipment that can stretch existing shoes and boots to accommodate particular areas of difficulties such as bunions.

 If you’ve got pain under your feet then you might assume you need lots of soft cushioning and buy a cheap foam insole.
 It’s not necessarily the case and often the best remedy is to stabilise the foot using an orthotic insole which actually feel fairly hard to the touch.
-Si is an experienced orthotic fitter and will be happy to explain the science to you if you’re interested.
+Si is an experienced orthotic fitter and was always happy to explain the science to those who were interested.
 For more details see the Orthotics page.
 Remember also that an incorrectly aligned skeleton is often a result of an incorrect stance caused by a lack of support at foot level.
 So if you have knee, back, hip or even neck aches and pains, they could quite possibly be caused or at least exacerbated by incorrectly fitted or unsupportive footwear.
-If after conversing with you and examining your feet Si finds a problem needing more expert appraisal, he may refer you on to his highly regarded colleague Matt Butters at the nearby Colne Valley Chiropody clinic on Peel Street.
+If after conversing with you and examining your feet Si found a problem needing more expert appraisal, he would often refer you on to his highly regarded colleague Matt Butters at the nearby Colne Valley Chiropody clinic on Peel Street.

 It’s recommended that most people who spend a lot of time on their feet consider some sort of properly fitted supportive insole in their footwear – don’t wait till you’ve GOT problems, work at PREVENTING them in the first place!
 The correct insole can not only prevent certain problems and injury but can reduce fatigue which will help you perform better when walking or running.

 Lacing footwear properly can transform the fit of a boot and most people with comfort problems often don’t lace boots up correctly.
-Various ‘zones’ of a boot can be laced up with different tension using a couple of tricks Si will be happy to show you.
+Various ‘zones’ of a boot can be laced up with different tension using a couple of tricks an expert shop will be happy to show you.

-One of the things Si sees on an almost daily basis are customers who are wearing footwear that is too small for them.
+One of the things Si saw on an almost daily basis were customers who wore footwear that was too small for them.
 Because of changes in an individuals age, weight and fitness, the foot can change shape as it gets less able to support the body properly.
 This needs recognising and if necessary, extra room should be made available in footwear – it’s often advisable for customers to go up a complete UK shoe size to allow their feet to function properly.

 Bear in mind that you may have particularly wide or narrow feet that will suit a certain manufacturers boot but preclude you from wearing another.
-Come in to the shop with a fairly open mind and let Si suggest some models that should suit you.
+Visit a footwear shop such as ours was with a fairly open mind and let the expert staff suggest some models that should suit you.
 There’s such a lot of very good footwear from a diverse range of manufacturers and you shouldn’t get hung up over just one!

 How can we help?

-Si Taylor, Mountainfeet’s owner, has trekked, biked and travelled abroad in many climates so if you’re buying for your first big trip then he’ll be happy to give you the benefit of any experience he has.
-Conversely, he loves talking to those who have travelled widely and is always keen to learn more himself!
-Si is an active mountain enthusiast who uses much of our range of footwear and understands it.
-From walking the dog to high altitude mountaineering – he will endeavour to help.
+Si Taylor, Mountainfeet’s owner, has trekked, biked and travelled abroad in many climates so if you were buying for your first big trip then he was always happy to give you the benefit of any experience he’d had.
+Conversely, he loved talking to those who had travelled widely and was always keen to learn more himself!
+Si is still an active mountain enthusiast who uses many different types of outdoor footwear and understands their function.
+From walking the dog to high altitude mountaineering – he always endeavoured to help.
 Si also has experience in running – both on and off road.
-Mountainfeet supplies running shoes from Salomon, La Sportiva, Scott, Inov-8 and and Asics and are always looking to put more range into the shop.
+Mountainfeet supplied running shoes from Salomon, La Sportiva, Scott, Inov-8 and Asics for many years.

-Si isn’t saying that he can help every single person achieve the perfect fit but he is able to serve most people’s needs and has hundreds of satisfied repeat customers who have put their trust in him.
+Si wasn’t saying that he could help every single person achieve the perfect fit but he was able to serve most people’s needs and has thousands of satisfied repeat customers who have put their trust in him over many years…